ajswal/aiml-exercises/capstone/README.md

 # Objective
 The objective of this project is to perform content moderation on incoming chat conversations in conversational channels.
-Content Moderation classification is borad and can have multiple classification based on application need.
+Content Moderation classification is broad and can have multiple classification based on application need.
 In this project primary focus is on identifying hurt/hateful conversation.

 # Usage